-

 Father’s Day

-It was a good day, all my children remembered, and wished me well.
-Mostly they remembered good things, some even great things.
-Some things were suspicious.
-For a lot of years I had a later start in my day, so … Continue reading
+It was a good day.
+All my children remembered and wished me well.
+Mostly they remembered good things.
+Some, even great things.
+Some… suspicious.
+For a lot of years, I had a late start to my day.
+That meant I … Continue reading

 Posted in Commentary